The Treachery Of Imaginary Data

 Case in point are recently released draft guidelines for reporting sex and gender in medical research from The National Health and Medical Research Council.

-It doesn’t take a scientist to see that draft’s vague terminology around identity markers (e.g. sex, sexual orientation, gender) are liable to cause confusion.
+It doesn’t take a scientist to see that the draft’s vague terminology around identity markers (e.g. sex, sexual orientation, gender) is liable to confuse.

 Read: “Males can be recorded as women and lesbians, and vice versa.